-Notice that finding the complexity of \eqref{eq:scenario-worst-case-problem} is equivalent to solving a set cover problem \cite{caprara2000algorithms}, where the universe is given by all the witnessed $\ell$-sequences, and the covering sets relates to the $N$ $H$-sequences.
+Notice that finding the complexity of \eqref{eq:scenario-worst-case-problem} is equivalent to solving a set cover problem \cite{caprara2000algorithms}, where the universe is given by all the witnessed $\ell$-sequences, and every covering set is obtained by considering the unique $\ell$ subsequences present in every sampled $H$-sequence.
 In practice, we use a greedy algorithm for the (unweighted) set cover problem to find an upper bound of the complexity (and hence an upper bound for $\epsilon$), see \cite{young2008greedy}.
 We construct the minimum cardinality of H-sequences $\{\delta_{i_1},...,\delta_{i_m}\}$ holding the same solution $\theta^*_N$, by adding iteratively the $H$-sequence containing the largest number of the witnessed $\ell$-sequences.